learnk8s/learnk8s.io/src/microsAuthentication/content.md

 The API app has an empty Service Account that doesn't have any sort of permission.

-However, you can use that Service Account to authenticate the request to the Kubernetes API (but you can't create, update, delete, etc. resources).
+However, you can use that Service Account identity to authenticate the request to the Kubernetes API (but you can't create, update, delete, etc. resources).

 _What about the Data store?_